syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/download-and-installation.md

 ## Install through the Visual Studio Manage Extensions

-The steps below assist you to how to install the Syncfusion ASP.NET Core extensions from **Visual Studio Manage Extensions**.
+The steps below assist you to install the Syncfusion ASP.NET Core extensions from **Visual Studio Manage Extensions**.

 1. Open the Visual Studio 2019.